ncsu-landscape-dynamics/popsborder/docs/use_cases.md

 ## what are the trade offs between effort and effectiveness for various inspection protocols?

-For example, is the inspection success rate higher when we isnpect fewer consignments using hypergeometric random sampling, or when we inspect all consignments using convenience sampling?
+For example, is the inspection success rate higher when we inspect fewer consignments using hypergeometric random sampling, or when we inspect all consignments using convenience sampling?

 ## How sensitive are the inspections to level of contamination?

-Given a specific inspection protocol, what level of contamination needs to be present in the consigments for us to detect it?
+Given a specific inspection protocol, what level of contamination needs to be present in the consignments for us to detect it?
 Additionally, how much pest needs to be present to raise alarms?

 In the following example, we inspect two boxes of each consignment,